digital-asset/docs.daml.com/docs/2.7.0/docs/tools/trigger-service/index.rst

         // Authorization timeout.
 Defaults to 60 seconds. authorization-timeout = 60s
       }

+      // Optional.
+Trigger service ledger API client TLS configuration.
+By default TLS configuration is disabled.
+      //tls-config {
+      //   enabled = "true"
+      //
+      //   // the certificate to be used by the server
+      //   cert-chain-file = "/path/to/participant.crt"
+      //
+      //   // private key of the server
+      //   private-key-file = "/path/to/participant.pem"
+      //
+      //   // trust collection, which means that all client certificates that will be verified using the trusted
+      //   // certificates in this store.
+If omitted, the JVM default trust store is used.
+      //   trust-collection-file = "/path/to/root-ca.crt"
+      //}
     }

 The Trigger Service can also be started using command line arguments as shown below.
 The command ``daml trigger-service --help`` lists all available parameters.